 There are currently 6 victims identified and according to one of the victims, the funds have been already reimbursed by LocalBitcoins, which is good news.
-Let’s have a look into the details, first info about issues with the LocalBitcoins Forum were mentioned on Reddit around 1:00 AM UTC on Jan 26th where one of the users wrote that visiting the LocalBitcoins forum redirects to a phishing website which looks like LocalBitcoins, however the user is not logged in and when the user inputs their login the website captures the login, password and 2FA codes to withdraw user’s funds, as you can see below:
+Let’s have a look into the details, first info about issues with the LocalBitcoins Forum were mentioned on Reddit around 1:00 AM UTC on Jan 26th where one of the users wrote that visiting the LocalBitcoins forum redirects to a phishing website that looks like LocalBitcoins, however, the user is not logged in and when the user inputs their login the website captures the login, password and 2FA codes to withdraw user’s funds, as you can see below:

 We have closely investigated this case and this address 13WaahhsiGph4ysmQtjVhVTdgQUSL62KJr belongs to the entity who perpetrated the phishing attack which received 6 payments from LocalBitcoins, as you can see below the stolen coins were sent to 5 different addresses before they ended up here: 1FtVm5cV6fwJ67E859LmkxQWb3X3K5VPiP

 According to our data, this is a deposit address of one of the biggest exchanges in the cryptocurrency space.
-Even though this exchange address received only ~7.95BTC from the LocalBitcoin phishing attack, it has received in total 3184.57 BTC (~$12,447,489 at the txs dates) valued around $10,827,541 today throughout its existence.
+Even though this exchange address received only ~7.95BTC from the LocalBitcoin phishing attack, it has received in total 3184.57 BTC (~$12,447,489 at the txs dates) valued at around $10,827,541 today throughout its existence.
 Below you can see the path of the stolen coins through Coinfirm’s Visualizer tool from the Coinfirm AML Platform.
-This data has been submitted into the AMLT Network, and future risk reports for related addresses will reflect the appropriate updates and risk indicators.
+This data has been submitted to the AMLT Network, and future risk reports for related addresses will reflect the appropriate updates and risk indicators.

 2. Cryptopia Exchange Security Breach